Free American Accent Quiz and Tutorial

 /oɚ/ initial, medial, and final

 We recommend that you review this entire document and print the contents before leaving our site to access the tutorial.
-This link “Free American Accent Quiz and Tutorial” will allow you to start the free accent reduction exercises.
+This link “Free American Accent Tutorial” will allow you to start the free accent reduction exercises.
 Once you have selected the link, you will need to select either consonants or vowels.
 When beginning, you may want to start with consonants as most individuals find the work with vowels a bit more difficult.

 We recommend starting by selecting the voice icon.
 This selection divides all of the consonants into two groups.
 This group contains the voiced consonants, which are produced when the vocal folds inside your larynx (voice box) vibrate.
 The other choice includes the voiceless consonants, which are produced without the vocal folds vibrating.
 When you begin, we recommend focusing your efforts on the voiceless consonants first.
 After you select voiceless you will see the list of all voiceless consonants spoken in American English.